-The Bachelor of Oral Health (Therapy and Hygiene) is a Charles Sturt University (CSU) degree offered at Holmesglen's Chadstone campus with third-year clinical training at Albury-Wodonga and Wagga Wagga.
+The Bachelor of Oral Health (Therapy and Hygiene) is a Charles Sturt University (CSU) degree offered at Holmesglen's Chadstone.
+Students will undertake lectures and pre-clinical training in Years 1 and 2 at Holmesglen, with some clinical training at CSU's campus in Wagga Wagga, NSW.
+The third year of the course is completed while enrolled at the Wagga Wagga campus of CSU.

-This degree will give you the skills to work as an oral health therapist - also known as dental hygienist and dental therapist - diagnosing dental decay and gum diseases and working alongside dentists to provide oral health care and preventative dental practices among school children and the broader community.
+This degree will give you the skills to work as an oral health therapist, diagnosing dental decay and gum diseases and working alongside dentists to provide oral health care and preventative dental practices among school children and the broader community.

 The course has a strong focus on health science and its application in the development of clinical skills, with an evidence-based approach to learning.

-You will undertake community placements and receive comprehensive clinic and simulation exposure, preparing you to work with other health disciplines as autonomous oral health practitioners.
+You will undertake community placements and receive comprehensive clinic and simulation exposure.

 In addition, the degree has a strong focus on the unique challenges of rural and remote oral health, in particular with vulnerable and Aboriginal and Torres Strait Island communities.

-Students studying at Holmesglen and Wagga Wagga will learn in state-of-the-art simulation clinics in which all clinical units are delivered.
+Students studying at Holmesglen and Wagga Wagga will learn in state-of-the-art simulation clinics.
 Our staff include dual-qualified oral health therapists currently practising in both the public and private health sector, to make sure you are receiving current, industry relevant education.

 As a graduate of the course, you will contribute to combating the chronic shortage and increasing demand for oral health professionals Australia-wide, while also significantly impacting the health of our local communities.